 Allegations involving the President shall be submitted to the Chair of the Board of Trustees.
-In any case involving the President, the Chair of the Board of Trustees shall designate an outside party to carry out the responsibilities assigned to the Vice Provost for Research under this Policy.
+In any case involving the President, the Chair of the Board of Trustees shall designate an outside party to carry out the responsibilities assigned to the VPRI under this Policy.